abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 To speed up tests we use `TC_DAEMON=true` parameter to JDBC URL to reuse the same container for multiple tests.

+#### Frontend part

+The frontend setup is pretty minimal yet powerful.
+We use `reitit.frontend.easy/start!` to configure a router on the frontend.

+TODO:!!!

 ### Build docker image

-I tried to make Dokcerfile as simple and transparent as possible, so I don't use Taskfile and mise here.
+I tried to make Dockerfile as simple and transparent as possible, so I don't use Taskfile and mise here.
 I use alpine as a base image.
 There are two stages image: 1 stage - build of uberjar with all minified and hashed frontend static files;
 2 stage - final image with just the prepared uberjar from the previous stage.